Implications of the DLMA solution of $\theta_{12}$ for IceCube data using different astrophysical sources: Oscillation of the astrophysical neutrinos

 \item One more degeneracy defined by $\delta_{\rm CP} \rightarrow -\delta_{\rm CP}$ is easily visible in left and middle columns.
 It can be seen from the probability expressions that are degenerate for $\cos \delta_{\rm CP}=\cos [-\delta_{\rm CP}]=\cos[360^\circ- \delta_{\rm CP}]$.
 This degeneracy within each of the LMA and DLMA solutions can be seen if the plots are flipped around a horizontal line going through the center.
-Each plot looks the same if it is flipped around that line.
+Each plot looks the same if it is flipped around that line (shown explicitly in the appendix).
 As mentioned earlier, this degeneracy is the reason why points $A$ ($A^{\prime}$) and $B$ ($B^{\prime}$) in the right column are degenerate.
+This degeneracy arises from; (cf. Eq.~\ref{jcp}) which is invariant under $\delta_{\rm CP} \rightarrow - \delta_{\rm CP}$ \cite{Denton:2019yiw}. \end{itemize}